nicklockwood/ShapeScript/docs/ios/commands.md

 The `import` command is used to import an external ShapeScript or 3D geometry file.
 For more details on how this is used, see the [import](import.md) section.

+## Export

+The `export` command is used to configure the format, file name, etc. of the output from a script.
+See the [export](export.md) section for details.

 ---
 [Index](index.md) | Next: [Control Flow](control-flow.md)